 Break-even point measures the sales volume required to make back an investment.
 Break-even point is a crucial metric when opening a new restaurant or considering any substantial investment, such as buying new equipment or purchasing a building for a new location.

-Break Even Point = ((Total Sales - Total Variable Costs) / Total Sales)
+Break Even Point = Total Fixed Costs ((Total Sales - Total Variable Costs) / Total Sales)